sir5kong/helm-charts-hub/docs/bitnami/discourse.md

 ### To any previous version

 Refer to the [chart documentation for more information about how to upgrade from previous releases](https://docs.bitnami.com/kubernetes/apps/discourse/administration/upgrade/).

-## Community supported solution

-Please, note this Helm chart is a community-supported solution.
-This means that the Bitnami team is not actively working on new features/improvements nor providing support through GitHub Issues for this Helm chart.
-Any new issue will stay open for 20 days to allow the community to contribute, after 15 days without activity the issue will be marked as stale being closed after 5 days.

-The Bitnami team will review any PR that is created, feel free to create a PR if you find any issue or want to implement a new feature.

-New versions are not going to be affected.
-Once a new version is released in the upstream project, the Bitnami container image will be updated to use the latest version.

 ## License